ZachWashburn/MovingFunction/README.md

     and running itself there.
 DEBUG mode will print out the new base address of the function, and you can make it free its previous instances by defining FREE_PREVIOUS_MEMORY.

-    Everything is calculated using rel offsets so you should be able to add whatever code you would like inbetween it as long as you preserver the register and stack!
+    Everything is calculated using rel offsets so you should be able to add whatever code you would like in-between, as long as you preserve the registers and stack!

     You will need to set the .text section to have PAGE_EXECUTE_READWRITE rights, aswell as turn of Data Execution Prevention for this code to work. with a bit of changes you could just not modify the first instance (no .text modification) and